lucaturchet/HCI_utils/README.md

 # HCI_utils

-A set of python utilities to analyze and plot the results of different questionnaires
+A set of Python utilities to analyze and plot the results of different questionnaires:

 - SUS: system usability scale
 - NASA TLX: the NASA Task Load Index questionnaire in the raw version
-- CSI: creativty support index questionnaire
+- CSI: creativity support index questionnaire